SmashedFrenzy16/pytoolsuite/README.md

 ## How to use:

-Put the file "pytoolsuite.py" inside your python folder in the "Lib" folder (or wherever your python modules folder is).
+Put the file `pytoolsuite.py` inside your Python folder in the `Lib` folder (or wherever your Python modules folder is).
 Then the module is ready to use.
-NOTE: CHeck inside the file to see the different functions and variables!

 ## Current PytoolSuite Version:

-PytoolSuite 2.0
+PytoolSuite 3.0

 ## PytoolSuite release notes:

 - PytoolSuite 1.0: Built in is an addition calculator, a sample input function, a "Hello World" command, a "numbers to ten" list, a phone data type, and a python document creator.
 - PytoolSuite 2.0: More commands added.
 Code easier to browse.
+- PytoolSuite 3.0: Many more useful commands added, and easier to use.
+Major bugs fixed.

 ## General Notes: